jackyckma/yelpanalysis/README.md

 Note: the training of doc2vec model is time consuming, it takes about 10 minutes on AWS m4.xlarge instance.

-4. SUBMIT query to docker image: sudo docker exec yelp-dev python /yelpanalysis/script/query.py l 'Burger King' sudo docker exec yelp-dev python /yelpanalysis/script/query.py s 'Best burger place in the town'
+4. SUBMIT query to docker image:
+./query.sh l 'Burger King'
+./query.sh s 'Best burger place in the town'